syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/connecting-to-data-source/mysql.md

 description: "Learn how to bind data from a MySQL database in the Syncfusion ASP.NET MVC Pivot Table of Syncfusion Essential JS 2 and more."
 ---

-# MySQL in EJ2 ASP.NET MVC Pivotview control
+# MySQL in EJ2 ASP.NET MVC Pivotview Component

 This section describes how to retrieve data from a MySQL database using [MySqlClient](https://mysqlclient.readthedocs.io/) and bind it to the Pivot Table via a Web API controller.